project-akri/akri/docs/extensibility.md

 automatically deploy a custom Configuration, set `customDiscovery.enabled=true`.
 We will customize this Configuration to contain the discovery endpoint needed by our HTTP Discovery Handler by including it in the `discovery_details` map of the Configuration, like so: `customDiscovery.discoveryDetails.discoveryEndpoint=http://discovery:9999/discovery`.
-We also need to set the protocol name the Discovery Handler will register under (`customDiscovery.protocolName`) and a name for the Discovery Handler and Configuration (`customDiscovery.name`).
+We also need to set the protocol name the Discovery Handler will register under (`customDiscovery.discoveryHandlerName`) and a name for the Discovery Handler and Configuration (`customDiscovery.name`).
 All these settings come together as the following Akri installation command:
 > Note: Be sure to consult the [user guide](./user-guide.md) to see whether your Kubernetes distribution needs any